The MorningBrief

 AP News

-Iran's military fired at least two missiles at commercial ships transiting the Strait of Hormuz Monday night, two U.S. officials told Axios.
-A tanker traveling off the coast of Oman caught fire after a projectile struck it.
-The strikes end a lull in Iranian attacks in the waterway.
+Iranian forces launched at least two missiles at commercial vessels passing through the Strait of Hormuz on Monday night, two U.S. officials told Axios.
+The strikes mark a resumption of Iranian attacks in the waterway after a period without incidents.

 Sources